grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 1. Factories - these are objects that produce other objects for us, so they are inherently "pull-based" - they are always asked to deliver objects.
 2. Collections - they are merely containers for objects, so all we want from them is adding objects and retrieving objects (by index, by predicate, using a key etc.).
 Note however, that when we write a class that wraps a collection inside, we want this class to expose interface shaped in a Tell Don't Ask manner.
 3. Data sources, like databases - again, these are storage for data, so it is more probable that we will need to ask for this data to get it.
 4. Some APIs accessed via network - while it is good to use as much Tell Don't Ask as we can, web APIs have one limitation - it is hard or impossible to pass behaviors as polymorphic objects through them.
+Usually, we can only pass data.

 TODO